alan-turing-institute/REG-handbook/content/docs/technical_practices/azure/azure_make_vm_with_cli.md

     --ssh-key-values ~/.ssh/id_rsa.pub
 ```

-1. Now you have to format and mount the data disk.
+1. Now you will need to SSH to your new VM to format and mount the data-disk.

    - `lsblk` This finds the disk (you can tell which one is the data disk by its
      size).
 Mine was `sdc`